5 Reasons Why Knowledge Management Programs Fail

 Vyjayanthi Sreenivasan, Sr. Manager, Self-Help & Community, Automation Anywhere, had devised a robust framework for the company’s KCS initiative.
 But she needed a vantage point to analyze and amplify its effectiveness.
 This is where SearchUnify’s insights engine and app suite kicked in.
 The platform empowered her team with intelligent search and granular reports that helped monitor and ingrain KCS in Automation Anywhere’s ethos.

-For a complete walkthrough of their journey, tune in to this webinar and listen from the horse’s mouth how they overcame KCS challenges with a unified cognitive platform like SearchUnify.
+For a complete walkthrough of their journey, tune in to this webinar and listen from the horse’s mouth how they overcame KCS challenges with a like SearchUnify.

 Subscribe to SearchUnify Blog